Forecasting your orders

 - helps you plan for key selling events, like Black Friday and Cyber Monday sales, to ensure you don't miss out on revenue

-- ensures that your customers have the best experience possible with fast shipping times, because product is in stock and the fulfillment service has the resources available to process the order quickly
+- ensures that your customers have the best experience possible with fast delivery times, because product is in stock and the fulfillment service has the resources available to process the order quickly

 - helps you make decisions about inventory, such as when to send more to your fulfillment service